Adding more active play to your toddler’s life

 Swimming

-This may depend on the season and your accessibility to a pool or beach, but if you have access to either of these things, or even a wading pool you can fill up with a hose, you’ll have no trouble putting Baby to bed after a long day of swimming – and you may sleep better yourself after a day of splashing around as you supervise him.
+This may depend on the season and your accessibility to a pool or beach, but if you have access to either of these things, or even a wading pool you can fill up with a hose, you’ll have no trouble putting Baby to bed after a long day of swimming – and you may sleep better yourself after a day of splashing around as you supervise them.

 Free play